-R1 Ensure that pupils have opportunities to consistently apply their skills in literacy and numeracy at a high enough level across the curriculum

-R2 Improve pupils' Welsh language skills

-R3 Improve the quality and consistency of teaching across the school

-R4 Strengthen leaders' capacity to evaluate and improve the school particularly in relation to teaching, learning and national priorities
+- R1 - Ensure that pupils have opportunities to consistently apply their skills in literacy and numeracy at a high enough level across the curriculum. - R2 - Improve pupils' Welsh language skills. - R3 - Improve the quality and consistency of teaching across the school. - R4 - Strengthen leaders' capacity to evaluate and improve the school particularly in relation to teaching, learning and national priorities.

-The school has made good progress with these recommendations.
+The school has made good progress with these recommendations, and will continue to develop them as per the school development plan.

-Organisation of the Curriculum
+4. Organisation of the Curriculum

 The Dell Primary offers a broad, balanced, relevant and differentiated curriculum to all children.
-The class teacher will monitor each child's progress very carefully, and our aim is to ensure that each child achieves his or her full potential, whatever his or her ability.
+The class teacher will monitor each child's progress very carefully, and our aim is to ensure that each child achieves their full potential, whatever their ability.
 In line with the Learning to Learn agenda, we acknowledge that people learn in many different ways, and we recognise the need to develop strategies that allow all children to learn in ways that best suit them.
 Lessons cater for a range of learning styles - audio, visual, kinaesthetic - and staff are aware that most learners draw from a combination of styles.
 At The Dell Primary, learning embraces a project-based approach to learning aligned to Curriculum for Wales.
 We have designed our dynamic and evolving curriculum in consultation with all stakeholders and our cluster schools.

-At The Dell Primary we adopt a thematic/Project approach which enables our children to:
+At The Dell Primary we adopt a thematic/project approach, which enables our children to:

-- make genuine links between areas of the curriculum - enjoy learning that is linked to children's experiences and surroundings - have a pupil voice - harvesting the attitudes, values skills, knowledge and understanding that the children would like to learn about the theme/project. - Undertake learning that has a balance of subject knowledge, skills and application - enjoy learning that is personalised to groups and individuals - use Assessment for Learning and Learning to Learn implicitly in teaching and learning - enjoy themed days/weeks to revisit learning & apply skills
+- Make genuine links between areas of the curriculum - Enjoy learning that is linked to children's experiences and surroundings - Have a pupil voice - harvesting the attitudes, values skills, knowledge and understanding that the children would like to learn about the theme/project. - Undertake learning that has a balance of subject knowledge, skills and application - Enjoy learning that is personalised to groups and individuals - Use Assessment for Learning and Learning to Learn implicitly in teaching and learning - Enjoy themed days/weeks to revisit learning & apply skills

-Throughout the year we use 'Learning to Learn' tools- Building Learning Power; De Bono's Thinking Hats, Thinking Maps and Growth Mindset as initiatives to inspire the children, create a common language of learning and prioritise the 'Learning to Learn' agenda.
+Throughout the year we use 'Learning to Learn' tools - Building Learning Power; De Bono's Thinking Hats, Thinking Maps and Growth Mindset as initiatives to inspire the children, create a common language of learning and prioritise the 'Learning to Learn' agenda.

-Additional Learning Needs
+5. Additional Learning Needs